keeperrl_wiki

 • Kill the keeper’s night animals if you need xp.
 Right outside the dungeon entrance is the prime spot to do this.

-• Once you have killed any of the keeper’s army, reinforcements will come in from off the map.
+• Once you have killed any of the keeper’s army, reinforcements may come in from off the map, if the keeper remembered to auto-accept immigrants before retiring.

-• Intercept reinforcements before they enter the dungeon and you will have a supply of monsters to level up on.
+• Intercept reinforcements before they enter the dungeon and you will have a supply of untrained and un-equipped monsters to level up on.

 • Werewolves are the worst of the keeper’s night explorers.
 Be careful if you meet one.